David Stuart Parker

-David Stuart Parker (March 22, 1919 – May 9, 1990) was a U.S. Army officer who served as the Governor of the Panama Canal Zone from 1971 to 1975.
+David Stuart Parker (March 22, 1919 – May 9, 1990) was an American military officer who served as the governor of the Panama Canal Zone from 1971 to 1975.

 Biography

-He was born on March 22, 1919 at Fort Huachuca in Arizona to an Army officer, Roscoe Parker.
+He was born on March 22, 1919, at Fort Huachuca in Arizona to an Army officer, Roscoe Parker.
 He had a brother, Ambassador Richard Bordeaux Parker.

 Parker was appointed to the United States Military Academy at West Point from Washington state and graduated with a B.S. degree in June 1940.
 He then served with the 19th Engineer Combat Regiment at Fort Ord, California until March 1942.
 Parker was assigned to the Engineer School at Fort Belvoir, Virginia from March 1942 to May 1944, graduating from the Field Officers Course in 1943.
 He commanded the 1299th Engineer Combat Battalion at Camp Bowie, Texas from June 1944 to January 1945.
 Parker was promoted to lieutenant colonel in January 1945.